bprollinson/ripal/README.md

 * Create an augmented version of the provided context-free grammar
 * Create a new DFA start state containing the starting production of the augmented grammar with a dot symbol added to the right-hand side
   * N -> .S
-* Expand the DFA using the algorithm stated below
+* Expand the DFA using the algorithm stated below, starting with the constructed start state
 * Construct the parse table using the algorithm stated below
 * Return the parse table